 Ever wondered what it might be like to be a test driver?

-Have you ever wondered about the life of a test driver?
-Ever thought about how it might feel to get behind the wheel of a super-car, the routes and roads they take the vehicles on, or even the tests and methods they use to evaluate vehicle performance?
-We thought you might have, so we’ve interviewed our team to help you out.
+Ever thought about how it might feel to get behind the wheel of a prototype car, the routes and roads they take the vehicles on, or even the tests and methods they use to evaluate vehicle performance?

 A typical day in the life of a PT&A specialist driver